Sober Facilities For Extended Stays

 There are many benefits to staying in a sober-living home, including attending 12-step programs, creating structure, accountability, and creating a sober fellowship.
 A big part of staying in a sober living home is creating positive friendships that help to reinforce the desire to abstain from drugs and alcohol.

 This support system allows residents to avoid the isolation that can sometimes come with returning home while in recovery.
 It further provides an environment to support recovery from substance abuse and addiction for those who are emerging from rehab.
-Sober living homes provide a combination of freedom and structure to help the person begin to readjust to life outside of rehab.
+Sober living homes provide a combination of freedom and structure to help the person begin to adjust to life outside of rehab.
 They are set up specially to serve as transitional housing for people coming out of treatment.

-Improve Your Chances of Staying Sober
+Improve Your Chances Of Staying Sober

 A sober living home acts as a supplement to an individual’s recovery.
 It is an alternative to going from an immersive care environment straight to a totally unstructured environment at home.
 Because sober living homes replicate normal, everyday life situations while instilling healthy habits, they help to reduce the chance of relapse.